Mathijs-04/Vue.js-Flashcards/README.md

-# Vue 3 + Vite
+# Vue 3 + Vite Flashcard Generator

-This template should help get you started developing with Vue 3 in Vite.
-The template uses Vue 3 `<script setup>` SFCs, check out the [script setup docs](https://v3.vuejs.org/api/sfc-script-setup.html#sfc-script-setup) to learn more.

-Learn more about IDE Support for Vue in the [Vue Docs Scaling up Guide](https://vuejs.org/guide/scaling-up/tooling.html#ide-support).
+This simple application uses AI to generate a flashcard of a topic of your choice.
+It is using the Mistral-7B-Instruct-v0.2 model by HuggingFace.
+Vue 3 was used for the front-end.
+The model runs locally using WebGPU and needs to be downloaded and cached in your browser first.
+Therefore, first load will take a lot longer than usual.
+The better your GPU, the faster flashcard generation will be performed.
+Since the model is running locally in your browser, none of the input data will be stored.
+Not all browsers support WebGPU, but it supported by most popular browsers like Chrome, Edge, Firefox, and Safari.